chouseknecht/symfony-mariadb-nginx/README.md

 The *symfony* and *mariadb* services are now running in the foreground, and output from each is being displayed in your terminal window.
 Since we're in development mode the *nginx* service is not needed, and so you may have noticed it quietly stop at the beginning.

-The root of the project is mounted to */symfony* in the *ansible_symfony_1* container, and an empty project called *symfony* is automatically created at */symfony/symfony*, so inside the container you can access the project at */symfony/symfony*, and outside the container you can access it directly in the *symfony* folder found in the root directory.
+The root of the project is mounted to */symfony* in the *ansible_symfony_1* container, and an empty project called *symfony* is automatically created at */symfony/symfony*, so inside the container you can access the project at */symfony/symfony*, and outside the container you can access it directly in the *symfony* folder found in the project root.

 ### Accessing the web server